Shicheng-Liu/ardrone_PSU/control a physical drone/kinetic/autopilot/README.md

 How to work on this project
 --
 <br> First, download the workspace _catkin_ws_ in your home directory.
 Since the core package _tum_ardrone_ we need to use in this project
- only has indigo version and is hard to install in kinetic, I will not give you the steps of installing the package.
+ does not have kinetic version and is hard to install in kinetic, I will not give you the steps of installing the package.
 You just download my worksapce _catkin_ws_ and everything will be fine.
   <br> Connect with the WIFI of your ardrone
  <br> Then you should open a terminal: `roscore`